owenkizito/mathscamp-playing-cards/Markdown/Shaking Hands.md

 ## Statement

-At your friend's birthday there are 8 children.
+At your friend's birthday there are 8 children at the party.
 Each child shakes hands with all the other children in the party.
 How many handshakes happened in total?

 ## Correct Answer